 The weight of the body is transmitted through the sacrum and ilia to the femora during standing and to the ischial tuberosities in sitting.

-Primary function of pelvis is to bear the weight of the upper body when sitting and standing, transferring that weight from the axial skeleton to the lower appendicular skeleton when standing and walking, and providing attachments for and withstanding the forces of the powerful muscles of locomotion and posture.
-It also protects the pelvic and abdominopelvic viscera,provides attachment for external reproductive organs, associated muscles and membranes.
+The primary function of the pelvis is to bear the weight of the upper body when sitting and standing, transferring that weight from the axial skeleton to the lower appendicular skeleton when standing and walking, and providing attachments for and withstanding the forces of the powerful muscles of locomotion and posture.
+It also protects the pelvic and abdominopelvic viscera, provides attachment for external reproductive organs, associated muscles, and membranes.